-- (i) Equipment used exclusively for surface preparation and cleaning if the volatile organic compound content of the aqueous solution does not exceed 10% by weight. - (ii) Cold solvent cleaning tanks, vapor degreasers and paint stripping tanks: - (A) with a liquid surface area of 1.0 square foot or less, or - (B) which have a maximum capacity of one gallon or less. - (iii) Batch-type waste solvent recovery stills with a batch capacity of 7.5 gallons or less, for on-site recovery of waste solvent, provided the still is equipped with a device which shuts off the heating system if the solvent vapor condenser is not operating properly. - (iv) Metal inspection tanks which: - (A) have a liquid surface area of less than 5 square feet, or - (B) do not use volatile organic solvents, or - (C) are not equipped with spray type flow devices or a means of solvent agitation. - (v) Cold solvent degreasers used exclusively for educational purposes. - (vi) Golf grip application stations which exclusively use liquid materials with an initial boiling point of 450°F (232°C), or greater.
+(i) Equipment used exclusively for surface preparation and cleaning if the volatile organic compound content of the aqueous material does not exceed 10% by weight.
+This exemption does not apply to chromate conversion coating processes.

+- (ii) Cold solvent cleaning tanks, vapor degreasers and paint stripping tanks: - (A) with a liquid surface area of 1.0 square foot or less, or - (B) which have a maximum capacity of one gallon or less. - (iii) Batch-type waste solvent recovery stills with a batch capacity of 7.5 gallons or less, for on-site recovery of waste solvent, provided the still is equipped with a device which shuts off the heating system if the solvent vapor condenser is not operating properly. - (iv) Metal inspection tanks which: - (A) have a liquid surface area of less than 5 square feet, or - (B) do not use volatile organic solvents, or - (C) are not equipped with spray type flow devices or a means of solvent agitation. - (v) Cold solvent degreasers used exclusively for educational purposes. - (vi) Golf grip application stations which exclusively use liquid materials with an initial boiling point of 450°F (232°C), or greater. - (vii) Solvent wipe cleaning operations, not associated with any permitted operation, provided the solvent is applied from a container that minimizes emissions to the air, such as, but not limited to, squeeze containers with narrow tips, spray bottles, or dispensers with press down caps; and the uncontrolled emissions of VOC's from all such operations located at the stationary source do not exceed five tons per calendar year, or the total purchase of solvents for such operations does not exceed 1,500 gallons per calendar year.
+All data and/or records necessary to demonstrate that this exemption is applicable, shall be maintained on-site for two years and made available to the District upon request.